Black Belt ECG CME Package

 The iPad Air, Surface Pro or Apple Watch will be shipped separately, if selected as a package add-on.
 Gift cards will be sent in the form of an e-gift card and will be sent to the email entered during checkout.

-*Apple is not a participant or sponsor of this promotion, CME4LIFE or “Who’s Your PAPPA” Seminars, LLC.
-Apple, iPad® is a trademarks of Apple Computer, Inc.
+*Apple is not a participant or sponsor of this promotion with CME4LIFE, LLC.
+Apple iPad® is a trademark of Apple Computer, Inc.